loisaidasam/adventofcode/2025/README.md

 818181911112111
 ```

+Figuring out a combination (and in part 2, a variable-length combination) of individual batteries to produce the maximum joltage.

 ### --- Day 7: Laboratories ---

 > To repair the teleporter, you first need to understand the beam-splitting properties of the tachyon manifold.